ayyammal-g/consumer_complaints/README.md

  ## complaints_analytics:
  This the main python file called from run.sh.
 It has calls to read, extract and write data through complaints_data_loader and complaints_data_reporter

+## Unit Testing - unit_test_run:

+Unit testing is done by using InsightTestSuite's  input/complaints.csv files and output/report.csv in the output folder.
+The input file's headers, The extracted data and the output file are all tested in the unit testing.

+During development, a lot of testing time spent on the performance testing to decide defaultdict vs dict vs Counter.

+For the modest size dataset of size approx 1 GB given in http://files.consumerfinance.gov/ccdb/complaints.csv.zip  took approximately 2 minutes to complete.

 ## Repo directory structure
 The top-level directory structure for my repo looks like the following: